All Episodes

 Yes, these same commentators who bemoan the decline of football civilization continually tell us that Tim Tebow isn't good enough to be in the NFL.

-Now that alone's not unusual.
+Now, that alone is not unusual.

-The list of Tebow hating commentators is long.
+The list of Tebow-hating commentators is long.

-Of course, we expect our sports jocks to give us their opinions, and sometimes that means evaluating the prospective talent of players coming up from the college ranks.
+Sometimes that means evaluating the prospective talent of players coming up from the college ranks.

-Tebow's no exception to this, and while still a quarterback at Florida, there was some question about his ability to play that same position in the NFL.
+And while still a quarterback at Florida, there was some question about his ability to play that same position in the NFL.

 Only here's the thing.